 When teachers and students model the rights and responsibilities granted by the First Amendment, not only does the classroom become a dynamic site for understanding ourselves and others, navigating difference and learning with our whole selves, but students also practice the skills and tools necessary for living in a diverse democracy — a proficiency perhaps never more important than it is today.

-David Callaway is religious freedom specialist for the Freedom Forum.
-He can be reached at [email protected].
+David Callaway is the former religious freedom specialist for the Freedom Forum.

 Trey Daniel is formerly education manager of the Georgia Rights, Responsibility, Respect Project, an education initiative of the Religious Freedom Center.